adityam/filter/vim-README.md

 Although, the source code is easy to read, the output will not be.
-This is because, unlike regular TeX,  `\start<vimtyping>` ... `\stop<vimtyping>` environment does not ignore whote space.
+This is because, unlike regular TeX,  `\start<vimtyping>` ... `\stop<vimtyping>` environment does not ignore white space.
 So, the output is the same as

     \startitemize
     \item A hello world example in C